Kruptein/planarally-docs/blog/2019-11-15-release-0.18.0/index.md

 When a player leaves or reconnects while drawing a temporary shape it would often stick around until everyone refreshed.
 This should now properly be cleared upon player disconnect.

+### Negative circles

+It was under certain circumstances possible to attempt to create a circle with a negative radius.
+This attempt would break the page.